 Plagiarism is the act of taking and using as one's own work another's published or unpublished thoughts, ideas, and/or writings.
 This definition includes computer programs, drawings, artwork, and all other types of works which are not one's own.
 Types of plagiarism include word-for-word, mosaic rearrangement or rewording without documentation and indirect (paraphrasing of a passage without documentation).
-Material taken from another source without adequate documentation may include, but is not limited to, the followings: 1. failing to cite with quotation marks the written words, or symbols, of another author;
+Material taken from another source without adequate documentation may include, but is not limited to, the followings:

-- failing to notate the author and sources of materials used in a composition; - failing to notate the author and sources of materials failing to cite research materials in a bibliography; - failing to enertescaren materials in a oronography failing to name a person quoted in an oral report; - 5. failing to cite an author whose works are paraphrased or summarized; - 6. presenting another person's creative work or ideas as one's own in essays, poems, music, audio art, computer program, or other projects; - 7. copying or paraphrasing ideas from literary criticism or study aids without documentation.
+- 1. failing to cite with quotation marks the written words, or symbols, of another author; - 2. failing to notate the author and sources of materials used in a composition; - 3. failing to cite research materials in a bibliography; - 4. failing to name a person quoted in an oral report; - 5. failing to cite an author whose works are paraphrased or summarized; - 6. presenting another person's creative work or ideas as one's own in essays, poems, music, audio art, computer program, or other projects; - 7. copying or paraphrasing ideas from literary criticism or study aids without documentation.

 Consequences: See Types of Discipline